glasser/vote.davidglasser.net/content/post/my-biases.md

 <!--more-->

 I'm a thirty-something cis white Jewish man living in Berkeley, California.
-I'm the father of a toddler who I intend to send to our local public schools.
+I'm the father of two kids who I intend to send to our local public schools.
 I formerly rented in the Mission and SOMA in San Francisco.
 I work at a VC-funded startup in San Francisco; before 2012 I worked at a larger tech company and rode the buses down the peninsula.
 My wife and I own our home.
 I commute daily via BART and rely primarily on walking, BART, biking, AC Transit, and Muni to get around.
-We do not own a car though we occasionally rent or borrow one from family and (rarely) use Lyft and taxis.
+We do now own a minivan but do not use it for but our daily work and preschool commutes.

 I hope for candidates to match to match my personal beliefs more and more closely as their district shrinks.
 So I often find myself excited about